 Train your dog many times throughout the day to do the trick you want.
 Also, be sure to praise at the exact moment the dog is listening and to object at the very moment the dog is misbehaving.

-Crate training your dog may take some time and effort but can be useful in a variety of situations.
+Crate training your dog may take some time and effort but can be useful in various situations.
 First of all, understand that crate training is not cruel.
-In spite of what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
-A crate can be invaluable while you are potty-training or teaching your dog the rules of the house, it’s a great way to transport your four-legged friend.
+Despite what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
+A crate can be invaluable while you are potty-training or teaching your dog the rules of the house.
+It’s a great way to transport your four-legged friend.

 Socialization is important with this breed.
-Even with proper socialization they will be reserved and shy with strangers, however, a well socialized Catahoula Leopard is a joy to his family.
+Even with proper socialization, the dogs will be reserved and shy with strangers.
+However, a well-socialized Catahoula Leopard is a joy to his family.
 The Catahoula Leopard puppy should be well socialized to everything from noises to people to other animals.

 This is one of the basic and most important pieces of training for any dog breed.
-There are 3 methods of training that we use with your Catahoula, all beginning with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
-Every dog should know these 5 basic obedience commands Because it is very necessary for obedience training
+We use 3 methods of training with your Catahoula, all beginning with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
+Every dog should know these 5 basic obedience commands Because it is very necessary for obedience training.

 Catahoula Leopard Puppy price